Syconium: Etymology

-The term syconium comes from the Ancient Greek word σῦκον sykon, meaning "fig".
+The term syconium comes from the Ancient Greek word σῦκον sykon 'fig'.

 Longitudinal section of Ficus glomerata syconium showing the fruit and fig wasps.

 Morphology

 The syconium is an urn-shaped receptacle which contains between 50 and 7000 (depending on the species) highly simplified uniovulate flowers or florets on its inner surface.
 It is closed off from most organisms by the ostiole, fringed by scale-like bracts.

 Syconia can be monoecious or functionally dioecious: the former contain female flowers with variable style length and few male flowers, and produce seeds and pollen.
 The latter have male and female forms in different plants: seed figs contain female flowers with long styles and produce seeds; gall figs contain female flowers with short styles and male flowers and produce pollen.

 Once pollinated by a fig wasp, the individual florets inside the syconium develop into achenes or drupes, in which the seeds are enclosed by a layer of endocarp.
 From this perspective, the fig is an enclosure with tens to thousands of fruits within it.